-Professor Kanter is the founder and Director of the College of Law’s Disability Law and Policy Program (DLPP).The DLPP houses the nation’s first joint degree program in Law and Disability Studies as well as a joint degree in Law and Inclusive Education and Disability Rights, a Curricular Program in Disability Law and Policy, and a new LLM Program for international lawyers.
+Professor Kanter is the founder and Director of the College of Law’s Disability Law and Policy Program (DLPP).The DLPP houses the nation’s first joint degree program in Law and Disability Studies as well as a joint degree in Law and Inclusive Education and Disability Rights, a Curricular Program in Disability Law and Policy, and a LLM Program for international lawyers.
 In 2018-19, Professor Kanter was named the new Faculty Director of International Programs.
 In her new role, she will work with the Office of International Program in overseeing the LLM Program and the proposed SJD Program.

-Professor Kanter is also co-author of RIGHTING EDUCATIONAL WRONGS: DISABILITY STUDIES IN LAW AND EDUCATION (with Beth Ferri) (2014), the first book to bring together scholars from the fields of law, education and disability studies.She also co-authored the first law casebook on international and comparative disability law, and has published numerous articles and book chapters on human rights and comparative and international disability rights law, inclusive education, and mental health law.
+Professor Kanter is also co-author of RIGHTING EDUCATIONAL WRONGS: DISABILITY STUDIES IN LAW AND EDUCATION (with Beth Ferri) (2014), the first book to bring together scholars from the fields of law, education and disability studies.She also co-authored the first law casebook on international and comparative disability law, and has published over 100 articles and book chapters on topics related to international human rights, comparative disability law, inclusive education, and mental health law.

 Professor Kanter is co-editor of the Critical Disability Series at SU Press, founder and editor of the SSRN Journal on Disability Law, co-founder of the Disability Law Section of the American Association of Law Schools, and co-founder of the Disability Collaborative Research Group of the Law and Society Association.
 She is a former Commissioner of the American Bar Association’s Commission on Mental and Physical Disability Law.

-Since joining the law faculty in 1988, Professor Kanter taught at Georgetown University Law Center and practiced public interest law at a national disability rights organization in Washington, D.C., now called the Bazelon Center on Mental Health Law, where she represented clients before the United States Supreme Court and Congress.
+Prior to joining the faculty in 1988, Professor Kanter taught at Georgetown University Law Center and practiced public interest law at a national disability rights organization in Washington, D.C., now known as the Bazelon Center on Mental Health Law, where she represented clients before the United States Supreme Court and Congress.